 When you implement a Risk-Based Maintenance process effectively you should have reduced the total risk of failure across your plant in the most economical way.

 Risk-Based Maintenance is essentially preventive maintenance where the frequency and scope of the maintenance activities are continuously optimised based on the findings from testing or inspection and a thorough risk assessment.
-Examples of Risk-Based Maintenance would be Risk-Based Inspection as
+Examples of Risk-Based Maintenance would be Risk-Based Inspection as applied to static equipment like vessels and piping or even pressure relief valves.

 Failure Finding Maintenance (FFM)